Figure 1 - LED light bulb

 The amount of watts used by a light bulb is the energy that the light bulb consumes to give off light.
 But light, is not measured in watts.
 Light is measured in "Lumens" and there is no correlation or mathematical formula that will allow watts to be converted to lumens or lumens converted to watts.

-New light bulb manufacturing materials and techniques have created energy efficient replacements for the incandescent bulb and many countries will be banning the sale of incandescent bulbs from 2010 onwards.
+New light bulb manufacturing materials and techniques have created energy efficient replacements for the incandescent bulb and many countries started banning the sale of incandescent bulbs in 2010.

 Watts no longer represents an amount of light, even if our brains are geared to look at the light coming off a light bulb and being able to say; "that’s a 60 watt or a 100 watt light bulb".